syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/EJ2_ASP.MVC/getting-started.md

 ## Axis

 You can set the range to the axis using `minimum` and `maximum` attributes for axis tag.
-Refer below code snippet to add the axis range to circulargauge.
+Refer below code snippet to add the axis range to circular gauge.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}